Learn / Blog / Article

 You can download the template here.
 All the instructions on how to use it are included.

-This post began with a problem: not knowing what to write about or how to creating engaging content.
+This post began with a problem: not knowing what to write about or how to create engaging content.

 As I've hopefully shown you, when you combine data (from online tools like Hotjar and Google Analytics) with user insight gathered from feedback polls - the problem kind of solves itself.